synapsecns/sanguine/docs/bridge/docs/03-RFQ/02-Relaying/index.md

 ### Function Options

-There are two overloaded versions of the relay function in FastBridge:
+There are two overloaded versions of the relay function in FastBridgeV2.
+Relayers can use whichever best suits their implementation.

 <div style={{ marginLeft: '20px' }}>
 1)
 ```solidity
     function relay(bytes memory request, address relayer) external payable;
 ```
-This version allows arbitrary `relayer` address to be supplied
+This version allows an arbitrary `relayer` address to be supplied

 2)
 ```solidity